payelmuk150/patch-modulator/README.md

-# Overtone: Cyclic Patch Modulation for Cleaner, Faster Physics Emulators
+# Overtone: Cyclic Patch Modulation for Cleaner, Efficient, and Flexible Physics Emulators

 This repository contains the reference implementation for **Convolutional Stride Modulators (CSM)** and **Convolutional Kernel Modulators (CKM)**.
 This paper is published in ICLR 2026, and is available **[here](https://openreview.net/pdf?id=itUo64aUeK)**.
 Preprint version is available **[here](https://arxiv.org/abs/2507.09264)**, and a workshop version appears in ICLR 2025: Machine Learning for Multiscale Processes **[here](https://openreview.net/forum?id=YM3koX4nHp)**.